 Camp Glenorchy aims to create a destination experience that “educates, inspires and delights visitors.”

 Camp Glenorchy sits in the heart of the beautiful scenic village of Glenorchy.
 It encompasses a stunning Homestead and a full range of accommodation options including individual eco-cabins, premium eco-cabins, multi-bed bunkhuts and powered RV/campervan spots.
-Camp Glenorchy is New Zealand’s first Net Zero energy visitor destination.
+Camp Glenorchy is New Zealand’s first Net Positive energy visitor destination.